 CERAMIC TABLEWARE

-This terracotta mug from the Edge collection is by Danish company Skagerak and designed by Stilleben.
-The collection is inspired by the pots of Egypt and Greece – the perfect mix of ‘earthiness’ and sleek Scandi design.
+This collection is inspired by the pots of Egypt and Greece – the perfect mix of ‘earthiness’ and sleek Scandi design.
 All of Skagerak’s terracotta is hand thrown in Portugal.
-Available at Nordic Nest*.
+Available at Amara*.

 ▲